"Compress and eliminate" solver for symmetric positive definite sparse matrices: Algorithm

 \subsection{Multilevel step}

 Consider the matrix $A_1$ with $Jr \times Jr$ blocks and use the compression-elimination procedure to find corresponding matrices $Q_2$, $L_2$ and $P_2$:

 We introduce

 then we have two-level approximate factorization When the size is small we do the Cholesky factorization {of the remainder}.
-The algorithm is summarized in the next proposition. \begin{proposition} The compression-elimination (CE) algorithm leads to the approximate factorization where $Q$ is a unitary matrix equal to the multiplication of block-diagonal and permutation matrices { } L is a sparse block {lower-triangular} matrix {
+The algorithm is summarized in the next proposition. \begin{proposition} The compression-elimination (CE) algorithm leads to the approximate factorization where $Q$ is a unitary matrix equal to the multiplication of block-diagonal and permutation matrices { } L is a sparse block {lower-triangular} matrix

-where block $L_j$ has nonzero blocks, and the total number of nonzero blocks in factor $L$ is}
+where block $L_i$ has nonzero blocks, and the total number of nonzero blocks in factor $L$ is

-{$K$ is the number of levels in CE algorithm, $B$ is the block size.} { Time complexity for the approximate CE factorization is $\mathcal{O}(B^3(\#L_{K+1}-\#L_1) + B^2\#L)$.
-Memory complexity is $\mathcal{O}(B(B-r)\#L + KNB)$.} We call~\eqref{eq:ce} the \emph{CE approximate factorization} of the matrix $A$. \end{proposition} \begin{proof} After $K$ levels,
+$K$ is the number of levels in CE algorithm, $B$ is the block size.} { Time complexity for the approximate CE factorization is $\mathcal{O}(B^3(\#L_{K+1}-\#L_1) + B^2\#L)$.
+Memory complexity is {$\mathcal{O}(B(B-r)\#L + NB)$.} We denote this approximate factorization \eqref{eq:ce} by \emph{CE factorization} of matrix $A$. \end{proposition} \begin{proof} After $K$ levels,